 So why is retinal ‘better’ than retinol?

 One published clinical study showed that the rate of this conversion is 11 times faster than that of retinol.
 Impressive, but it doesn’t necessarily mean your skin will change in a month rather than a year.
 “The study was done in a petri dish,” says Harman.
 “Inside living skin, you get lots of variables, such as individual cell turnover and metabolism.”
-Brackenbury adds that “the health of our skin, our age and our lifestyle including external stresses from pollution and the sun all influence skin’s ability to convert the ingredient.”
-So while you will get top-speed results from retinal, we can’t quantify its speed of impact versus retinol with a headline-grabbing number; it’ll be different for each of us.
+Brackenbury adds that “the health of our skin, our age and our lifestyle including external stresses from pollution and the sun all influence skin’s ability to convert the ingredient”.

 There’s another reason why retinal wipes the floor with retinol: like pure retinoic acid, retinal is antibacterial whereas retinol is not.
-So, while retinol, with its ability to clear away clogging skin cells and reduce oil production, is great for reducing breakouts, retinal, with the added benefit of nuking bacteria, is better.
+So, while retinol is great for reducing breakouts, retinal, with the added benefit of nuking bacteria, is better.
 “Fewer bad bacteria mean less of a chance to develop spots and acne, and overall clearer skin,” says Brackenbury.

-If retinal is so much closer to pure retinoic acid than retinol, and acts faster than retinol to get skin to slough off dead cells and dry out oil, how can retinal possibly cause less irritation than retinol and prescription Tretinoin?!
+If retinal is so much closer to pure retinoic acid than retinol, and acts faster than retinol, how can it possibly cause less irritation than retinol and prescription Tretinoin?!

-Retinaldehyde is a bit of an enigma in that respect,” admits Dan Isaacs of Medik8.
-But there is a good explanation: retinal, being incredibly unstable (meaning it loses its potency or ‘goes off’ the moment it’s exposed to oxygen, light or water), has to be encapsulated, i.e. formulated in microscopic protective bubbles.
-This doesn’t just protect the ingredient, says Isaacs, it protects the skin as well, as the potent active isn’t dumped into the skin all at once, but slowly released instead and, importantly, "allows it to reach the correct layer of the skin before breaking down into retinoic acid," says Dr Arora.
+Retinal, being incredibly unstable (meaning it loses its potency or ‘goes off’ the moment it’s exposed to oxygen, light or water), has to be encapsulated, ie formulated in microscopic protective bubbles.
+This doesn’t just protect the ingredient, says Isaacs, it protects the skin as well, as the potent active isn’t dumped into the skin all at once, but slowly released instead.
+This "allows it to reach the correct layer of the skin before breaking down into retinoic acid," says Dr Arora.

 What is the most effective concentration of retinal?

-And watch out if a brand boasts of a much higher than 0.1 percentage of retinal: they are likely talking about their retinal complex, or blend of actives including retinal.
-Either that, or you’re talking a product that ought to be sold under professional guidance, like Medik8’s clinic-only Crystal Retinal 20 (0.2 per cent retinal).
+Watch out if a brand boasts of a much higher than 0.1 percentage of retinal: they are likely talking about their retinal complex, or a blend of actives including retinal.
+Either that, or you’re talking about a product that ought to be sold under professional guidance, like Medik8’s clinic-only Crystal Retinal 20 (0.2 per cent retinal).

 What should I look for in a good retinal product?

-Look for talk of ingredient encapsulation and stability complexes.
-Because, like most retinoids, retinal can cause some dryness, hydration boosters such as glycerin and plant oils are a welcome addition to your cream or serum.
-Honesty about the percentage level of retinal is also good (why hide anything?), as is a choice of strengths so you can build up your tolerance.
-Avoid transparent bottles and look for air-tight pump dispensers: both are essential for keeping the ingredient stable.
-And if your product is a lurid yellow or orange (while not having any colourants in the formula), that is a good thing: the ingredient is naturally the colour of a ripe banana.
+Ingredient encapsulation and stability complexes.
+Because, like most retinoids, retinal can cause some dryness, hydration boosters such as glycerin and plant oils are a welcome addition.
+A choice of strengths is good, so you can build up your tolerance.
+Avoid transparent bottles and look for air-tight pump dispensers: both are essential for keeping the ingredients stable.
+And if your product is a lurid yellow or orange that is a good thing: the ingredient is naturally the colour of a ripe banana.

 Are there any downsides to retinal?

-Apart from having to take some heed and introduce it slowly, retinal works for pretty much everyone, except pregnant women: like the majority of retinoids, it’s contra-indicated in pregnancy.
+It works for pretty much everyone, except pregnant women: like the majority of retinoids, it’s contra-indicated in pregnancy.
 As UV light degrades it, you should only use it overnight, and because it brings so many baby-fresh cells to the surface, you should always wear an SPF50 during the day – but you did that already, didn’t you?
-Lastly, Harman points out that if you’re looking for more affordable skincare, retinol might be the better choice: “retinal formulations will typically be more expensive than retinol, and you can still get fantastic retinol products for a very reasonable price,” she says.

 The vegan retinal: Naturium Retinaldehyde Cream Serum, £32